LucaMannino/biopython-pymol-blast_miniprogram/README.md

 The user will be able to choose the colour of secondary structures as well as 1 among 3 different ways to visualise the molecule, either as a putty cartoon, as a balls and sticks or as a normal cartoon.

 The last program functionality consists in a blastp search.
 This is achieved by searching against a local database an example database is provided however more pertinent sequences can be downloaded from NCBI website.
 These databases are usually downloaded as zipped files, for the program to run properly however the file needs to be exported (like with the command gzip) before running this portion of the program.
 For this last task BLAST software also need to have been downloaded, BLAST software can be downloaded several ways one of which is through the NCBI website.
-The program will not download BLAST software.
+The program will not download BLAST software hence to run all application local BLAST needs to already have been downloaded.